Skip to main content Skip to page footer

 Friday, 28 November 2025 “Myths and facts about plant protection products”

-Rob van Lint, chair of the Board for the Authorisation of Plant Protection Products and Biocides (CTGB), discusses their working methods and the tension between the use of these products and issues such as food safety, food security and environmental protection.
-Also present at the debate will be: Jan Roelsma (Wetterskip Fryslân) and Nicolette Quaedvlieg (GroentenFruit Huis).
-Doors open at 13:30, start at 14:00 in the Fries Landbouwmuseum, Leeuwarden
+Rob van Lint, chair of the Board for the Authorisation of Plant Protection Products and Biocides (CTGB), discussed their working methods and the tension between the use of these products and issues such as food safety, food security and environmental protection.
+Also present at the debate were: Jan Roelsma (Wetterskip Fryslân) and Nicolette Quaedvlieg (GroentenFruit Huis).